Linton, Indiana: Carnegie Heritage and Arts Center of Greene County

 The Carnegie Heritage and Arts Center of Greene County is responsible for preserving and maintaining the historic 1908 Margaret Cooper Public Library building (a Carnegie library), which also houses the city's Phil Harris and Alice Faye memorabilia collection.

 Freedom Festival

 Linton has been celebrating Independence Day since 1905.
-Events include the largest Independence Day parade in Indiana-bringing over 40,000 people to this city, a week-long visit from a traveling carnival, local music and entertainment, and fireworks on the Fourth of July.
+Events include the largest and longest Independence Day parade in Indiana, bringing over 40,000 people to Linton, with a route several miles long that takes approximately two hours to complete, a week-long visit from a traveling carnival, local music and entertainment, and fireworks on the Fourth of July.

 Marsh Madness

 This festival, beginning in 2010, celebrates the wildlife contained in the Goose Pond Fish and Wildlife Area.
 Goose Pond is a wetlands reclamation project south of the city, which has had some success at restoring marginal farmland to its natural condition.
 The goal is to encourage hunting, fishing and naturalist excursions.